 Passport application lodgement is by appointment only.

-You can obtain full consular assistance from the Australian Embassy in Vienna, Austria:
+You can get full consular assistance from the Australian Embassy in Vienna, Austria:

 Australian Embassy, Vienna